angelinahli/hangman-solver-2/README.md

 * deploy the app

 ### optional
-* add a stats page for you to see the distribution of all hangman words in my corpus
+* add a stats page for you to see the distribution of all hangman words in my corpus (finish generate_stats page)
 * add a suggestions page for you to submit words that should be added to the corpus?

 ## Known bugs